MixMasterT/youth_work_hub/README.md

 but obviously a lot is left to do.

 The following features will be added in the near future:
-- Employers will be able to click buttons to confirm that jobs have been done by the designated worker
-- Employers will be able to leave a review of the jobs that workers have done
 - Worker's show page will show a list of reviews left for their work, and their average ratings
 - Workers and Employers will be able to leave comments on jobs